-‘Being an Athlete’ Curriculum Intent
+‘Being an Athlete’

 At Ludwell Primary School, we recognise and value the importance of Physical Education (P.E).
 We aim to deliver a fun, high-quality PE curriculum that not only provides children with the basic skills in a range of sports, but also with the knowledge of the importance of living a healthy, active lifestyle.

-Through extra-curricular activities and intra-school sports, we hope to expose our children to a range of sports that they may not normally be able to access.
+Through extra-curricular activities and intra-school sports, we introduce our children to a range of sports that they may not normally be able to access.
 PE lessons at Ludwell, are based upon the National Curriculum with a clear progression structure from Reception to Year 6.
 This progression of skills has been planned in order to build on the skills needed to meet the end of key stage objectives in the National Curriculum.

 We also strongly believe in educating the whole child.
 We emphasise the importance of sporting values throughout school life, including fairness, equality, respect, teamwork, inclusion and perseverance.